89jan25th/fullstack-item-catalog/README.md

 ```

 * Oauth2.0 login feature
-Currently, this application only provides third party login from Facebook.
-Google plus login button keeps disappearing and the problem solving is under way.
-However, log-in/-out with Facebook feature functions correctly.
+Currently, this application only provides third party login from Google due to Facebook's policy that only accepts https:// address.

 * project.py passed pycodestyle with one error:
 ```